 1. Real Estate Agent

 Requirements: Before you start selling homes, you have to first take a pre-licensing course, along with passing a state-issued licensing exam.
 But, some states allow you to waive the course and head straight to the exam.
-However, the course can act as a great refresher to make sure you don’t fail the licensing test.
+However, the course can be an excellent refresher to ensure you don’t fail the licensing test.

 2. Event Promoter